FOREX-Euro firms on Greek debt hopes; dollar at 3-mth low vs yen

 "Month-end dollar selling seems to be the theme for the day," said a trader for a European bank in Singapore, adding that while the comments from Papademos gave the euro a lift, the Greek debt talks have yet to be resolved.

-Another worrying factor for the euro is a recent sell-off in Portuguese bonds that has sent their yields soaring, fanning concerns that Portugal may be forced to restructure its debt like Greece.
+Another worrying factor for the euro is a recent sell-off in Portuguese bonds that has sent their yields soaring.

 MONTH-END FLOWS